 This deciduous, small, flat-crowned tree has young branches which are densely covered with golden, furry hairs.
 Later they become grey and peel off to expose a powdery, rusty-red bark.
 The spines are long and straight, white with a reddish-brown tip.
 The flowers are white balls, grouped at the ends of the young branches, seen in summer.
 The fruit is a straight, flat greyish-brown pod.
+In India the wood is used to build temples and in ritual fires.
+The magical uses in South Africa are numerous.
+A sprig is placed over a bed to war off evil.
+It is used in money and love spells and the burned wood stimulates psychic powers.
 It is both frost and drought resistant.
 An ideal plant for hedging/screening and it also attracts birds.It occurs naturally in Zimbabwe, Botswana and the Transvaal.
 Named for Matthew Augustine Joseph Rehnn (1779-1831) a German physician.
 Named for Rev George Harvey Vachel (1798-1839) a British priest and plant collector.
 He was chaplain to the British East India company in China where he collected plants.